mfjkri/Telegram-Chatbot/README.md

 Successfully installed APScheduler-3.6.3 cachetools-4.2.2 certifi-2021.10.8 charset-normalizer-2.0.12 idna-3.3 python-telegram-bot-13.11 pytz-2022.1 pytz-deprecation-shim-0.1.0.post0 pyyaml-6.0 requests-2.27.1 six-1.16.0 tornado-6.1 tzdata-2022.1 tzlocal-4.2 urllib3-1.26.9
 WARNING: You are using pip version 22.0.4; however, version 22.1 is available.
 ```

+If setup fails, please refer to [1.1.2) Building manually](#112-building-manually) and follow the steps for where the setup failed.

 &nbsp;